See glimpses of CCD’s intuitive wayfinding scheme in this video about Schiphol’s new pier.

 Image Credit: Schiphol

-In addition to the sign design, we will create a set of guidelines to future-proof the system.
-The consultancy will innovate and evolve the existing design language into a standard designed to meet the requirements of a new Pier.
+In addition to the sign design, a set of guidelines needed to be created to future-proof the consistency of the system.
+The existing design language was innovated and evolved into a standard design that meet the requirements of the new Pier.

 The new pier is over 55,000 square metres in size, which is equal to eleven football pitches, and twice the size of Pier B. Such a significant project poses just as significant challenges.

 An extensive review took place working within Cepezed’s detailed BIM model to access site lines, scale and sign positioning.
 To accommodate such a wide range of passengers, we drew on our human behaviour expertise to understand passenger movement, pain points to develop an intuitive wayfinding scheme.

 Architecturally, the new Pier has adopted the concept of an ‘open pier’ – an open layout and floor to ceiling glazing to enable passengers to see when the boarding process starts.
 Opening sight lines encourages a more relaxed mentality – you can see your destination from a far greater distance which removes a level of anxiety.

 The approach has been to combine architecture, interiors & wayfinding to create a collective design solution that feels like it belongs in the airport.
 The result is a wayfinding system that reduces visual clutter by removing 50% of the typical suspended signs that you would see to demark gate numbers.
 We replaced these with large-scale integrated gate numbers.
 Using a 3D alpha-numerical system, we added dynamic lighting that changes colour when the boarding gate opens.
 The lighting remains consistent throughout the gate environment, including the gate desk.